First of all, congratulations!

 7. If you missed both your firm and your insurance, the same still applies.
 You should call your firm and insurance and see what they say.
 However, if you've missed both, look into the options available to you in Clearing.
 Clearing vacancies are advertised from the beginning of July, and if you’re willing to be flexible on your uni and course then it's very likely you'll find a place.

-11) Taking a gap year and trying again in 12 months is another sensible route to take.
+11. Taking a gap year and trying again in 12 months is another sensible route to take.
 There is plenty of time for university, one year later is going to make very little difference in the grand scheme of things.
-This applies for those who want to take resits in either November 2018 or May 2019 and for those who have greatly exceeded their predictions and may want to aim for a different university.
+This applies for those who want to take resits in either November 2019 or May 2020 and for those who have greatly exceeded their predictions and may want to go to a different university.

 Whatever happens, good luck for IB results day!
 If you've got any more questions, head over to our dedicated IB forum where there will be plenty of people who can help.